wagnerck/linux-articles/LUKS and Clevis.md

-## Other sources used in developing this article:
+## Sources used in developing this article:

 * [https://github.com/latchset/clevis/](https://github.com/latchset/clevis/) - the Clevis framework itself
 * [https://silvenga.com/posts/tpm-luks-unlock/](https://silvenga.com/posts/tpm-luks-unlock/) - another post on this topic, but with a different focus and a method that uses Dracut instead